The Criminal (1960 film): Plot

-Bannion (Baker) is a career criminal with an entourage of minor criminals and fast girls.
-He plans a robbery at a racetrack and gets £40,000 - but in reality this is another crook's money.
-Word is spread of his responsibility and he is sent to prison, where he is a well known figure.
+Johnny Bannion is a career criminal with an entourage of minor criminals and fast girls.
+After being paroled from a three-year stint in prison, he begins planning his "comeback"–a racetrack heist for £40,000.
+He successfully plans and executes the robbery with the help of his partner, a well-connected American named Mike Carter.
+Unbeknownst to him, the racetrack is owned by another gangster.
+Word is spread of Bannion's responsibility, he's double crossed by his associates and he is sent back to prison, where he is a well-known figure.

-In prison the Italian boss Frank Saffron takes him under his wing and secures a move to a different block through claiming to be a Roman Catholic.
-He tells him the outside world wants their £40,000 back, but is prepared to give favours if he gets a cut.
+In prison, Italian mob boss Frank Saffron takes Bannion under his wing and secures a move to a different cell block through claiming to be a Roman Catholic.
+He tells Bannion the outside world wants their £40,000 back but is prepared to give favours if he gets a cut.
 They make their plans whispering to each other during Sunday mass.

-When one of the weaker inmates is planted with a blade and falls to his death in a scuffle with the guards, this triggers a prison riot.
-The other prison boss O'Hara is less sympathetic to Bannion.
-During the riot Bannion opens the door to let the guards back in and wins favour of the prison governor.
+The death of an inmate triggers a prison riot.
+The other prison boss, the Irish O'Hara, is less sympathetic to Bannion.
+During the riot, Bannion opens the door to let the guards back in and wins favour of the prison governor.
 He is transferred to a low security prison for his assistance but is booed by fellow inmates as he leaves.

 During the transfer, it is revealed that Bannion paid £40,000 for the riot and a "fast car".
 The car appears and drives the prison van off the road, rescuing Bannion.
 However, he has been double crossed.
-He is taken to a narrow boat where the criminals he robbed are waiting, also with his girlfriend as security.
+He is taken to a narrow boat where the criminals he robbed are waiting, also with his lover Suzanne as security.
 They flee, but Bannion is hit by a bullet as they escape.
 They reach a snowy field where Johnny shoots one of his three pursuers before being shot himself.
 He dies before being able to say where the money is.

 Cast

 Production

 Joseph Losey said he was handed a ready-made script.
 "It was a concoction of all the prison films Hollywood ever made", he said.
 "Both Stanley Baker and I refused to work until they let us write our own script.
 Which is what we did."
-He says the producers wanted a sequence where the criminals rob a race track but he felt that had been done in The Killing (1956) so he filmed it taking place off screen.
+He says the producers wanted a sequence where the criminals rob a race track but he felt that had been done in Stanley Kubrick's The Killing (1956), so he filmed it taking place off screen.
+According to Losey, Johnny Bannion was modelled on real-life Soho gangster Albert Dimes, whom Baker was acquainted with.
+Frank Saffron, the prison mob boss, was patterned after Charles Sabini.

-The theme is sung by Cleo Laine.
+The film was the debut for several of its actors, including Murray Melvin, Roy Dotrice, Neil McCarthy and Derek Francis.

+Release

+The film premiered at the Edinburgh International Film Festival, August 28, 1960.
+It had a limited release in the United States, May 1962, but was “not shown at a major New York theatre.”